oldnomad/picosocks5/README.md

 For full text of the license see file [LICENSE.txt](LICENSE.txt) in the root of the project.

+In addition, linking to and/or using OpenSSL is allowed.
+This additional permission is required since recent OpenSSL license is considered by some to be incompatible with GPL.

 # Supported features

 - PicoSOCKS5 implements SOCKS5 ([RFC 1928](https://www.ietf.org/rfc/rfc1928.txt)).
-  Currently only CONNECT and BIND are supported, but UDP ASSOCIATE may be implemented later.
+  Currently only `CONNECT` and `BIND` are supported, but `UDP ASSOCIATE` may be implemented later.
 Earlier versions of SOCKS (SOCKS4, SOCKS4a) are not implemented.
 Drafts [SOCKS5a](https://www.ietf.org/archive/id/draft-ietf-aft-socks-pro-v5-05.txt), [SOCKS6](https://www.ietf.org/id/draft-olteanu-intarea-socks-6-06.txt),